-Current law concerning the employment of foreigners in Poland divides foreigners into citizens of the Member States and other countries, imposing different means of treatment of each of these groups in respect to their provision of work.
-Various procedures shall apply for the hiring of a foreign correspondent, an academic teacher or e.g. the general director of a representative office in Poland.
+Current law concerning the employment of foreigners in Poland divides foreigners into citizens of the Member States and other countries, imposing different means of treatment of each of these groups with respect to their provision of work.
+Various procedures shall apply for the hiring of a foreign correspondent, an academic teacher, or e.g. the general director of a representative office in Poland.

 Recent changes regarding the principles of employment of foreigners in Poland strive towards opening up the labour market for foreigners, with such being demonstrated above all in the expansion of the group of persons that may perform work without a permit as well as the simplification of procedures associated with the securing of appropriate permits.

 Of significant importance in respect to the simplification of procedures associated with the employment of foreigners are changes that have come into effect effective 1 February 2009 and consisting of i.e. repealing of two-stage procedures for the securing of a work permit, i.e. repealing the obligation to obtain a promise for the issuance of a work permit as well as a limit on the number of required documents that are examined by State administrative bodies during the course of such procedures.